NINAnor/sscd/README.md

     - On Jupyter's File Browser, open `SSCD/docs/SSCD detection example usage.ipynb` and follow the instructions

-    - **Alternatively**, open a new Notebook with `SSCD` as its Kernel, copy-paste the following chuck of code to a cell
+    - **Alternatively**, open a new Notebook with `SSCD` as its Kernel, copy-paste the following code to a cell

     ```
     %run sscd.py \